-This tried and tested model is respected and trusted by law enforcement agencies and communities around world.
+This tried and tested model is respected and trusted by law enforcement agencies and communities around the world.

-Strategic focus areas are as follows:
+Strategic focus areas are:

-2019 – 2020: Africa, South America, Middle East
+South East Asia, Europe, Africa, South America, Middle East

-Crime Stoppers International has forged strategic partnerships with key international agencies and has become a major actor in facilitating public private cooperation in the fight against crime.
+Crime Stoppers International has forged many valuable strategic partnerships with key international agencies and has become a major actor in facilitating public private cooperation in the fight against crime.
 Our unique model has provided us with the experience and expertise to take a leadership role in this space.